kurt-krueckeberg/open-fda-device-events/open-fda-api.md

 Anyone can get an authorization key for the API.
 It allows more search queries per minute:

-Request limits:

-- With no API key: 240 requests per minute, per IP address.
-1,000 requests per day, per IP address.
+- With no API key: 240 requests are allowed per minute, per IP address; and 1,000 requests are allowed per day, per IP address.

-- With API key: 240 requests per minute per key. **120,000** requests per day, per key.
+- With API key: 240 requests are allowed per minute per key, and **120,000** requests are allowed per day, per key.

 Using your API key: